Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Data

 Across all equipment types, the mean weights lifted increase from the first to the third attempts, and the percentage of successful attempts decreases with each successive attempt.
 This indicates that while lifters attempt heavier weights in successive attempts, the success rate declines.
 Approximately 86\% of participants in the raw category, 80\% in the single-ply category, and 97\% in the multi-ply category are male.
 The average age of participants is around 31.77 years for raw lifters, 32.32 years for single-ply lifters, and 32.20 years for multi-ply lifters.
 These statistics highlight key performance trends and demographic characteristics in competitive powerlifting, emphasizing differences in performance and success rates among different equipment types and attempts.

 Personal best weights of lifters who have never participated in an official bench press competition are recorded as zero.
-In the empirical analysis, we focus on the second and third attempts and treat the realized outcome in the first attempt as the personal best for such lifters because the success probability in the first attempt is 86\% for raw lifters, 77\% for single-ply lifters, and 70\% for multi-ply lifters.
+In the empirical analysis, we focus on the second and third attempts and treat the realized outcome in the first attempt as the personal best for such lifters because the success probability in the first attempt is 86\% for raw lifters, 77\% for single-ply lifters, and 70\% for multi-ply lifters.\footnote{Appendix \ref{sec:first_attempt_rival_pb} shows the supplemental analysis of the first attempts, which shows similar findings to our main results on the second and third attempts.}